bnerickson/civ5_server_docker/README.md

 ## Known Issues / TODO:

-1. Remove overlay_patch.path once https://gitlab.com/torkel104/libstrangle/-/merge_requests/29 is merged.
-2. Create a docker compose for this.
+1. Create a docker compose for this.

 ## How do you use it?